Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 We can assign ``-p`` for running parallel, such as ``-p 20``.

-When the alignment is done, the alignemnt files in BAM format can be foung in ``READemption_analysis/output/align/alignments/``.
+When the alignment is done, the alignemnt files in BAM format can be found in ``READemption_analysis/output/align/alignments/``.

 Now, we can generate coverage files in wiggle format.